wilhelmshen/passless/README.rst

 two components, a plugin of `Slowdown`_ server and a client.

 For example, in most cases you have to run a ssh service at least.
-If you are `Slowdown`_ user, you can force users to access this ssh service only via the working `Slowdown`_ server.
-And so on, all private services can be protected under the `Slowdown`_ server.
+If you are having a `Slowdown`_ server, you can force users to access this ssh service only via the working `Slowdown`_ server (by forbidden non-local connections to the ssh service).
+All private services can be protected under the `Slowdown`_ server who is know as `Bastion Host`.

 __ https://github.com/guyingbo/shadowproxy